 At Whole Foods, you can buy “party wings” which are just the meatier two joints of the wing.
-The name of the cut was apropos for my husband’s end-of-the-semester situation.
-I halved the recipe since it was just the two of us.
+I halved the original recipe in the book for dinner for the two of us, or a snack for four people.

 The Big-Flavor Grill is organized as chapters focused on one single protein that cooks can then vary with a bunch of different seasonings, sauces, or garnishes.
 If you master grilling one thing, you can dress it up many different ways.
 This may seem like freshman level cooking but I found the approach to be a relief.